The people behind the Greater Victoria Animals Crusauders

 I was so impressed by GVAC’s philosophy, ethics and loving approach to rescuing, caring for, placing, and helping it’s animals that I knew without a doubt that I needed to be much more involved in every way possible to assist this fantastic organization!
 So when the opportunity arose to join the Board, I jumped at it.
 I look forward to many years of contributing to the continued successes of GVAC, and of course I wouldn’t give up my cat cuddling duty for the world

 After moving to Victoria from up island, I adopted Dewey from GVAC.
 I really appreciated their adoption system of home checks, and vet care.
-Shortly after I became a “cat cuddler” volunteer, and here I am now!
+Shortly after I became a “cat cuddler” volunteer, spent a year and a half as the volunteer coordinator, and here I am now!

 I am in school taking pre-requisites to (hopefully!) get into veterinary school, and have always grown up around and loving animals.
 I enjoy meeting all the animal lovers involved, and all the critters that pass through this rescue.